xperimex/xperimex.github.io/_posts/2021-07-12-grid-polygons.md

 <div id="pentagon_rotate_angle" style="flex: 2; position: relative;"></div>
 <script src="/js/grid-polygons/pentagon_rotate_angle.js"></script>
 <center style="color: #666;">
-<p>Try rotating one of the red dots to watch the regular pentagon grow and shrink according to the angle.</p>
+<p>Try rotating one of the red dots to watch the regular pentagon grow and shrink according to the angle you rotate around its neighbor.</p>
 </center>

 As before, we can plot this function to see what regular polygons ahve a bounding radius less than one for each grid: